-During the probationary period of newly hired employees, the performance evaluation is used as the last phase of an individual's examination process.
-Probationary employees receive a preliminary evaluation at the end of five (5) months, and a final evaluation after their eighth (8th) month of probation.
-Employees who have passed County Probation and are promoted to a new class receive a preliminary evaluation at the end of three (3) months, and a final evaluation after their fifth (5th) month of probation in the new class.
-An overall rating of STANDARD must be received on the final probationary evaluation in order for the employee to achieve permanent status.
+- 35.1 Purpose.
+The purpose of a performance evaluation for an employee is to measure the employee's performance against the job specifications and performance requirements of the position that the incumbent is filling.
+It answers the questions of how well an employee is doing in meeting the department's performance standards for this job.
+It satisfies a basic requirement for the employee to know where he/she stands with the organization in regard to his/her performance.
+It delineates areas of strengths and weaknesses.
+Where performance is below standard, it suggests possible ways of making improvement. - Probationary Period.
+During the probationary period, the performance evaluation is used as the last phase of an individual's examination process.
+Probationary employees receive a preliminary evaluation at the end of three (3) months, and a final evaluation after their fifth (5th) month of probation.
+An overall rating of STANDARD must be received on the final probationary evaluation in order for the employee to achieve permanent status. - 35.3 Annual Evaluation.
 Once an employee achieves permanent status, the employee's performance is evaluated at least once a year.
 Additional evaluations may be made between these required evaluations as necessary.
-Evaluations will also be made when an employee or supervisor terminates, or when an employee or supervisor is reassigned to another unit and more than four (4) months have elapsed since the last written evaluation.
+Evaluations will also be made when an employee or supervisor terminates, or when an employee or supervisor is reassigned to another unit and more than three (3) months have elapsed since the last written evaluation.
+35.4 Below Standard Evaluation.
 In the event a permanent employee receives an overall rating of BELOW STANDARD, such employee must be reevaluated within three (3) months following the date of the report.
 If the employee shows no significant improvement at the end of this period, a recommendation for demotion or dismissal will be made.
-However, if at the end of three months, there has been improvement but the employee's performance is still not at a STANDARD level, the employee may be given two (2) additional three-month periods to meet the standards if the supervisor agrees those standards will be reached during this period.
+However, if at the end of three (3) months, there has been improvement but the employee's performance is still not at a STANDARD level, the employee may be given two (2) additional three-month periods to meet the standards if the supervisor agrees those standards will be reached during this period.